vtex/vtex-courses/courses/basic-blocks/steps/00_setup/en.md

 ### Accessing your workspace

 After creating the workspace, you'll be able to access it at this link: `https://{workspace}--{account}.myvtex.com`, replacing `{workspace}` and `{account}` with the name of the previously created workspace and account.
-For example, `https://devworkspace--appliancetheme.myvtex.com`
+For example, `https://devworkspace--appliancetheme.myvtex.com` Or you can simply run `vtex browse` which generally opens an endpoint in a browser window based on the current logged in account, workspace and environment data.

 ---